mmaaz60/social_distancing/README.md

 Then system will show you the transformed image.
 Now, you should press ENTER to begin the estimation of scale factor.
 1. Now the system will show you the camera view image, and you will mark 2 points (one at head and second at foot) of a person, and press ENTER.
 1. You will repeat the above step for one more time (total 2, as num_iterations = 2)
-1. That's all, now the system will save the calibration pkl file in at the path mentioned in the configuration file [config.yml](config.yml).
+1. That's all, now the system will save the calibration pkl file at the path mentioned in the configuration file [config.yml](config.yml).

 ## violation_detection.py
-This script will run the social distancing violation logic on a video and produced the violation video.
+This script will run the social distance violation detection logic on a video and produced the violation video.
 The script will draw a red line between two persons for which social distance violation is detected.
 Run the script as,
 ```